heptarch/heptarch.github.io/drafts/tarkovsky.md

 I set to work enthusiastically the next morning, and after several espressi, bounded up the staircase to the fourth floor.
-I paused before the door marked "журнал - Il Diario - 3".
+I paused in awe before the portal marked "журнал - Il Diario - 3".
 After two aimless weeks in Via di San Niccolò, it felt as if the curtains of the ark had parted to offer a glimpse of the sacred text.
-What truths would it reveal?
-What wonders?

 <figure>
     <div style="text-align:center"><img src